Pink Prevention: Your Guide to Screening for Early Breast Cancer Detection

 At Blue Cross Blue Shield of Michigan, we turn pink into prevention by covering the crucial services proven to be the most effective in 1) screening for breast cancer and 2) supporting those who are most at risk for contracting the disease.

 You can turn pink into prevention by taking advantage of these services with your Blue Cross coverage.
-Let October be the month you schedule a mammography exam – otherwise known as a mammogram- and commit to a routine test going forward.
-Based on best available data and research, here are the American Cancer Society’s recommended guidelines for who should get a mammogram:
+Let October be the month you schedule a mammography exam – otherwise known as a mammogram – and commit to a routine test going forward.
+Based on best available data and research, here are the American Cancer Society’s recommended guidelines for mammogram screenings for women at average risk:

 - Breast Cancer Genetic test counseling if you have a family history of breast cancer